Countries with No Property Taxes Where You REALLY Own Your Home

 In other words, the Cayman Islands is very friendly to investors who want to own a piece of this Caribbean property market.

 Property prices seem to be rising – especially along the main areas of Seven Mile Beach – as a result of luxury developments and increased demand.
-These islands are among the most developed in the Caribbean, boasting excellent beaches and good business infrastructure, although the cost of living can be high.

 Dominica

-Dominica has no taxes on non-residents and is a major contender in the second citizenship bracket, offering one of the most cost-effective citizenship by investment programs available.
+Dominica has no taxes on non-residents and is a major contender in the second citizenship bracket, offering one of the most cost-effective citizenship-by-investment programs available.

-This Caribbean Island nation is known as the ‘nature island’ and is English-speaking, having obtained independence from the United Kingdom in 1978.
-One thing to note is that municipal taxes are levied on properties in Roseau and the Canefield urban areas, but otherwise, there are none of the traditional property taxes associated with most nations.
+One thing to note is that municipal taxes are levied on properties in Roseau and the Canefield urban areas.
+Otherwise, there are none of the traditional property taxes associated with most nations.

 Turks and Caicos